makerdao/community/governance/votes/Executive vote - October 26, 2022.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:
 - Oasis.app will be whitelisted on the rETH/USD oracle as detailed below.
-- Enable the fee mechanism on the Starknet DAI bridge, as detailed below.
+- The fee mechanism on the Starknet DAI bridge will be enabled, as detailed below.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
 - The rETH-A vault type will be onboarded to the Maker Protocol with the parameters below.